-- Develop Performance Measures quantitative measures of change in user-defined conditions used to assess the performance of a proposed water management strategy or combination of strategies or to compare two water use scenarios. - % Change in monthly minimum flow or 5th percentile flow - % Change in Surface Water Supply - % Change in number and/or magnitude of Surface Water Shortages - Impacts on Regulatory Minimum Instream Flow (20-30-40% MDF)
+- Develop Performance Measures quantitative measures of change in user-defined conditions used to assess the performance of a proposed water management strategy or combination of strategies or to compare two water use scenarios. - % Change in monthly minimum flow, 5th percentile flow, or 7Q10. - % Change in Surface Water Supply. - % Change in number and/or magnitude of Surface Water Shortages.